Rob Abel, Ed.D., Chief Executive Officer of IMS

 Mr. Laster holds a bachelor’s degree from Bowdoin College and a MBA from the F.W.
 Olin Graduate School of Business at Babson College.

-Mark Stiles, Emeritus Professor, Staffordshire University, and Chair of JISC-CETIS, has been involved with the use of technology to support learning for more than 20 years, and has led research and development work in strategy, policy, systems development and interoperability, and pedagogy.
-Mark also led the development of one of the first UK virtual learning environments, COSE, and has been involved in projects making use of IMS specifications since JISC first became involved in the consortium's work.
-Mark, Deputy Chair of the JISC Learning and Teaching committee, is also Chair of the JISC-CETIS Board.
-Mark's current work focuses on the support of work-based learning, and the tensions between issues of control and innovation within organisations deploying learning technologies.
-At Staffordshire, Mark holds a Professorial Chair in Technology Supported Learning.
+Mark Stiles, Emeritus Professor, Staffordshire University, has been involved with the use of technology to support learning for some 25 years, and has led research and development work in strategy, policy, systems development and interoperability, and pedagogy.
+Mark also led the development of one of the first UK virtual learning environments, COSE, and has been involved in projects making use of IMS specifications since JISC first became involved in the IMS’s work.
+Mark was previously Deputy Chair of the JISC Learning and Teaching committee for some years and is also Chair of the CETIS (formerly JISC-CETIS) Board.
+Mark's current work focuses on the support of work-based learning, and the tensions between issues of control and sustaining innovation within organisations deploying learning technologies.
+At Staffordshire, Mark holds a personal Emeritus Professorial Chair in Technology Supported Learning.
+Mark provides advice and consultancy to UK Higher and Further Education Institutions and related organisations and those running projects in the area of Learning Technology, and acts as an external examiner for PhD candidates in the field.
+On the IMS Board, Mark acts as a representative of Jisc and UK HE/FE.

 Linda Thomas has been in a Vice President at SMART Technologies since 2007, with responsibility for a variety of functions including Product Management; Education Consulting, Policy & Practice; Ecosystem development; and global Marketing.
 Under her leadership, SMART adopted the interactive whiteboard/common file format standard and remains a strong supporter of standardization and IMS.
 She currently leads the SMART Strategy and Research team, with responsibility for the company 3-year strategic plan and software strategy.